Antiprism Up Next

 polygon pri 12/4 | off_color -f K | planar -d merge | antiview

 Make a compound of four 5/2 star prisms, coloured by compound and blended using RGB.
-Edges are also blended
+Edges and vertices are also blended

 Same as above but edges and vertices are supressed in antiview